trueos/pcbsd/src-qt5/docs/preinstall.rst

 Once the image is written, boot from the removable device and proceed with the PC-BSD® installation.

-.. note:: If there is a card reader on the system or the USB drive is connected using a USB dongle, device enumeration may be affected.
+.. note:: if there is a card reader on the system or the USB drive is connected using a USB dongle, device enumeration may be affected.
 For example, with the USB card reader dongle as the destination, the device name could be :file:`/dev/da1` instead of :file:`/dev/da0`.

 To write the :file:`.iso` file to a flash card or removable USB drive on a BSD or Linux system, use the :command:`dd` command line utility.
 On a FreeBSD